GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Csharp.md

     {
         static void Main(string[] args)
         {
-            // PLACE YOUR CODE HERE.
+            // Insert code here...
         }
     }
 }
 ```

-Most of the code fences in this document will not have full code shown above but only the expression or statements that are necessary.
-This is to simplify and shorten the length of document for better readability.
+Most of the examples in this document will not have the full code shown above, but only the expression or statements that are necessary.
+However, be sure to know that the code only functions when inside the `static void Main()` entry point.

 # **C#: BASIC**